-Federal data shows 30k Wyomingites were eligible for Biden’s student debt relief program - NewsBreak
+Federal data shows 30K Wyomingites were eligible for Biden’s student debt relief program - NewsBreak

 Grants available for Wyoming childcare centers seeking to encourage physical activity, healthy eating

-GILLETTE, Wyo. — Mini grants for Wyoming childcare centers seeking to encourage physical activity and healthy eating habits are now available through the University of Wyoming Extension’s Cent$ible Nutrition Program.
-From January through September, CNP will award 20 to 25 mini grants to childcare centers across the state....
+CASPER, Wyo. — Mini grants for Wyoming childcare centers seeking to encourage physical activity and healthy eating habits are now available through the University of Wyoming Extension’s Cent$ible Nutrition Program.
+From January through September, the CNP will award 20–25 mini grants to childcare centers across the state.
+Grants...

+Montana renters likely left in the cold under GOP plan for property tax rebates

+Missoula's housing market has undergone significant changes in recent years, and many of the challenges were exacerbated by the COVID-19 pandemic.

 cowboystatedaily.com